studiogangster/next-gen-algo-trading-bot/README.md

 - **Multi-Symbol, Multi-Timeframe**: Easily add/remove charts for different symbols and timeframes from the UI.
 - **Customizable Polling Interval**: Adjust how frequently the frontend polls for new data.
 - **Accurate Data Handling**: Today's candles are always upserted, so late-arriving or corrected data is reflected instantly.
+- **Real-Time Indicators & Signal Generation**: Compute indicators and generate trading signals in real time using the cached data in Redis.
 - **Responsive UI**: Built with Vue 3 and Vite for fast, modern, and mobile-friendly charting.
 - **Extensible Architecture**: Modular Python and Vue codebase, easy to extend for new brokers, strategies, or chart types.
 - **Open Source & Developer Friendly**: No vendor lock-in, easy to self-host, and well-documented for rapid onboarding.